 Queer Destress Fest: Art Therapy

 3:30 to 4:30 p.m.

-Join the Multicultural Center, in collaboration with the Counseling Center, for Queer Destress Fest, a monthly series that focuses on factors that may contribute to stress, anxiety and other issues within LGBTQIQA and varying gender communities.
+Join the Multicultural Center, Latinx Student Services & Outreach, in collaboration with the Counseling Center, for Queer Destress Fest, a monthly series that focuses on factors that may contribute to stress, anxiety and other issues within LGBTQIQA and varying gender communities.
+This event will focus on therapy through art!
+Students will have the opportunity to paint, sketch or draw.
+Light refreshments will be served.
 Tools and resources are provided to students that help them navigate their educational journeys.